Clan Donald's Cross

 Exactly Like St. Julian's Cross

-The cross featured on Clan Donald crests is exactly like St. Julian's cross held by a Right Hand, usually wearing a gauntlet.
+The cross featured on Clan Donald crests is exactly like St. Julian's cross held by a Right Hand, usually wearing a knight's gauntlet.
 St. Julian was the patron Saint of warriors and hospitallers (hosts of feasts or innkeepers) which were both important functions of Celtic clan chiefs.
 But there are much more personal reasons Donald of Islay would have adopted this symbol.
 Becoming familiar with the Legend of St. Julian will give each member of Clan Donald a greater appreciation for not only this symbol of our clan, but also for Donald of Islay from whom we get our surname, MacDonald.
 This legend provides a logical explanation of why a French Crusader's cross was carved on the head of the 14th century standing cross on a Scottish island.
 The Finlaggen Celtic standing cross was discovered during a 1990 archeological dig on the island of Islay (pronounced eye-la), the original "eilean nan comhairlidh" or council isle that was the ruling seat of the Lords of the Isles.

 The Legend of St. Julian fits into known Clan Donald history like a long missing puzzle piece and gives us a plausible explanation for how a French Crusader Saint's cross found its way to Finlaggen.
 The cross, crosslet fitchee, gules has become one of the most recognizable symbols of our clan for over 700 years, yet no logical explanation of why this particular cross has symbolized Clan Donald through the centuries has been offered until now.